APICe-at-DISI/OOP-Lab06/src/it/unibo/oop/lab/exception2/README.md

 * A `NotEnoughFoundsException` is thrown if there is not enough money for a draw operation to complete
 * A `TransactionsOverQuotaException` is thrown if the count of ATM transactions gets over the maximum allowed

-Complete the class `TestStrictBankAccount` using JUnit
+Execute the class `TestStrictBankAccount` to verify that the exceptions are correctly implemented and thrown.